spinakr/BankID-and-two-factor-authentication/README.md

-TTM4137
+BankID and two factor authentication
 =======

-TTM4137 information security in wireless networks
+An essay writen in the course TTM4137 information security in wireless networks at NTNU.